 Laser cutters use an extremely fine beam of light at a very high temperature to burn through material.
 This fine beam allows you to cut at a very high level of precision and detail.
-Using your line drawings in CAD the laser follows those lines, cutting as it goes.
-However, laser cutters do not only cut through material, they can also engrave into it.
-Text or patterns, or even Jpegs; think of it as a monochrome printer.
+Laser cutters follow the lines of your CAD drawing, cutting as they go.
+However, laser cutters do not only cut through material, they can also engrave text, patterns, or even Jpegs; think of it as a monochrome printer.

 We have five Trotec laser cutters, they are named Mies, Jorn, Alvar, Zaha and Liz.
 They have important differences:

 Mies, Jorn and Alvar are all 60W and can cut everything we stock within a bed size of 720mm x 430mm